felixge/node-dirty/README.md

 ### dirty.addIndex(index, indexFn)

-Use this to add an index named index. indexFn is a function(key, val) that returns the indexed value.
+Use this to add an index named index. indexFn is a function(key, val) that returns all the index values of that record.
 For example

-    dirty.addIndex('eyeColor', function(k, v){
+    dirty.addIndex('identifyingColor', function(k, v){
-				return v.eyes;
+				return [v.eyeColor, v.hairColor, v.skinColor];
     });

 You can add as many indexes as you want, but beware this adds to every add/delete/update operation an O(k) operation where k is the number of values which match a given index.
 If your index is not well distributed, with large databases you might face an issue.
 Don't worry about this most of the time.